igortavtib/desafio-tunts/README.md

 At the first time running the application google will display a link to authenticate and create the `token.json` file.
 Follow the steps in the terminal to proceed with the authentication.

-After authenticate the application will run automatically.
+Once the authentication proccess is done, the application will run automatically.